CosimoRusso/challenge_hugo/06_external_endpoints.md

 5. The set of pairs <name, birth date> has cardinality small enough to fit inside the RAM of the server.

 ## Solution
-Keep in memory the list inside an array that is returned.
+Keep in memory the list inside an array that is returned on each API call.
 Every T seconds, an API call to the external service updates the list in memory.